JayPanoz/audiopkger/README.md

 Note Audiopkger doesn’t attempt to check the bitrate of the source audio files, it will blindly follow your instructions.

 Quick tip: rename the `.lpf` extension to `.zip` to easily unzip this package if needed.
+If you’re using Visual Studio Code, you could also install [this extension](https://github.com/JayPanoz/vscode-zipexplorer).

 ### Misc